Haimzis/Moles_Detective_Data_Backend/README.md

 As you can see, the object transplanted with a chosen technique of
 image blending into a randomly chosen area in the template image.

-**Usage**:

-    1. Download the source code from github
-    2. In data_creation.py script, chose between the enums ['training_data', 'fake_data'],
-       set input and output directories paths.
-    3. modify params.py as you desire (augmentation activation + paths setting).
-    4. execute data_creation.py.
-    5. all artifacts, masks and images after flipping/rotation and other augmentations will be generated in output_dir path.